bupttaxi/PERT_LAB2_ID2223/README.md

 ---

 ### 📝 **Summary (One Sentence)**
-**The 1B model is significantly lighter and faster to train, whereas the 3B model requires more computation but provides distinctly better performance.**
+**The 1B model is significantly lighter and faster to train, whereas the 3B model requires more computation cost.**